Rare

 A relatively rare phenomenon will occur Monday night.
 The name for it: Super Blue Moon.
 This is a combination of a Supermoon and Blue Moon.

 A Supermoon happens when the Moon reaches its closest point to Earth in its orbit, making the Moon appear bigger and brighter in the sky.
-This happens with 25% of all full moons.
+Each year brings roughly 3 to 4 Supermoons.

 A Blue Moon is trickier since there are multiple ways to define it.
 The most commonly used definition is the 2nd full moon within a calendar month.
 A much less commonly seen definition is the third of four full moons within a season.
 This year's Blue Moon meets the second, less common definition.
 Either way, it has nothing to do with the color of the Moon.